If you are studying engineering or already are an engineer then you need a high-end laptop that is not only reliable but also durable.

-The HP ProBook 470 G5 is a solid laptop for engineering applications.
+The HP ProBook 450 G6, upgraded by CUK (Computer Upgrade King), is a solid laptop for engineering applications.
 The specifications are are very respectable and price is reasonable at under $1000.

 We usually recommend this laptop to college students and it’s certainly a great choice for engineers as well as engineering students.

-When it comes to performance, the 8th generation Core i5 processor and dedicated NVIDIA GeForce 930MX graphics will be sufficient for most engineering applications.
+When it comes to performance, the 8th generation Core i7 processor and very capable Intel UHD graphics will be sufficient for most engineering applications.

-The full HD display has a decent 1600 x 900 pixels resolution, but you may want to consider one of our higher priced choices if you need higher resolution to work with detailed engineering drawings.
+The full HD display has good resolution at 1920 x 1080 pixels, but you may want to consider one of our higher priced choices if you need higher resolution to work with detailed engineering drawings.

 It can also handle mid-range games with ease and we believe it is great value for the money.
 It is also available in number of variants so check the product page for alternate configurations if you need more memory, a larger SSD or other upgrades.

 HP laptops are popular for engineering applications.
-We believe you'll be happy with this choice if you have modest requirements and don't want to spend much money.
+You'll be happy with this choice if you have modest requirements and don't want to spend much money.